Grace-Vee/LITA-HR-Data/README.md

 ### Insights
 ---
-- The visual showed that:
+The visual showed that:
     1. Average age of Staff in the company is 37 years, which shows that the organization have more younger staff than the elderly ones.
     2. A total of 237 employees, which is 16% of the total employees, left the company over time.
 This shows that the organization lost 16% of their staff, in which resources like time and money were spent training.
 For such an amount of employee to leave the organization showed that they were greately disastisfied with the organization's policies of handling their staff.
 This explanation goes in line with the visuals, which showed that out of the 237 employee attrition count, a total of 66 employees were very desatisfied with their jobs and 46 employees were desatisfied wit their jobs.
 This could be the reason why they left the organization
-      4. Attrition count by gender showed that a total of 150 male and 87 female left the organization during the period, probably because the organization's policies favousr the females than the males,
+    3. Attrition count by gender showed that a total of 150 male and 87 female left the organization during the period, probably because the organization's policies favousr the females than the males,
-      5. Attrition based on Department showed that the attrition rate was highest in Life Science department, which had a total of 89 staff that left the company, followed by the
+    4. Attrition based on Department showed that the attrition rate was highest in Life Science department, which had a total of 89 staff that left the company, followed by the
        Medical department with a total of 63 attrition counts.
 Human resource had the lowest attrition rate, with a count of 7 employee who left the organization.
     6. Laboratory Technicians had the higest counts of very desatisfaction rates, probably the reason why the Life science and medical field had the hihest attrition rate compared to other department.
     7. Attrition based on age groups showed that age group 25-34 had the highest attrition count, which showed that the younger people were more desatisfied with the organizational policies

 ### Recommendations
 ---
--The followings were recommended based on findings from the Data Annalysis, which enabled us took informed decisions such as:
+The followings were recommended based on findings from the Data Annalysis, which enabled us took informed decisions such as:
    1. Policies should be ammended: The Organization should amend their policies to favour all age groups and gender.
 The Executives should work on providing extracurricular activities like fitness coach or even work in line with a fitness centre where their staff could enrol at a cheap rate for weekly fitness training, which would encourage more younger age groups to be satisfied and have great work like balance.
 All genders and age groups should be consider when allocating benefits or incentives

    2. Sisters Companies should be researched: The HR department should work on researching on how other sister's companies with similar goals and objectives treats their employees, so they can work on satisfying their staff

    3. Budget shoul be allocated to departments based on activities they have in line to do, this would reduce the number of unsatisfied staff by departments
    4. All departments should be treated fairly

  ### Thank You
 ---